deltaywebdev/deltayWebsite/README.md

     This associates your local repository with the remote repository on GitHub.

 4. **Add GIT to Visual Studio Code**
-   If you use Visual studio Code you need to enable git, first create a instance of Git in your Folger using:
+   If you use Visual Studio Code you need to enable git, first create a instance of Git in your Folger using:

     ```shell
    git init